Reference Quadrupole Moments of Transition Elements from Lamb Shifts in Muonic Atoms

-During the muon cascade, radiation originating from muon decay (Michel electrons), nuclear capture (neutrons, positrons, gamma rays), or secondary interactions (Bremsstrahlung and x-ray fluorescence) can overshadow the signal photons.
+\textit{Simulation of background -} During the muon cascade, radiation originating from muon decay (Michel electrons), nuclear capture (neutrons, positrons, gamma rays), or secondary interactions (Bremsstrahlung and x-ray fluorescence) can overshadow the signal photons.
 To assess this background, a G4Beamline simulation~\cite{g4beamline} was performed.
 The simulated setup is inspired by that used by the QUARTET collaboration~\cite{2024-ohayon_towards}.
 However, as seen below, the exact details are found to be unimportant, making it a good approximation for other setups as well.
 The main simulated components are: (i) The interface of the muon beamline and the target chamber, which comprises a muon tagging scintillator centered on the beam axis and an off-axis veto scintillator~\cite{2021-muXproject}. (ii) An evacuated target chamber made of Al and lined with Cu.
 It includes an additional Cu collimator that bridges the distance between the scintillators and the target, a target holder, as well as thin Mylar x-ray windows. (iii) The target, which consists of a $1$\,mm thick Cu-plate. (iv) The detector assembly, as it is described in~\cite{2024-unger_mmc}.
-The MMC geometry itself follows the design of the maXs30-detector~\cite{2021-unger_IAXO}, which is implemented as 64 individual pixels.
+The MC geometry itself follows the design of the maXs30-detector~\cite{2021-unger_IAXO}, which is implemented as 64 individual pixels.
 Absorbers, sensors, and the substrate are implemented as separate sensitive volumes to resolve how and where energy is deposited.

 Primary $\mu^-$ are generated inside the beamline volume, spatially distributed as a Gaussian beam with transverse widths of $10\,$mm.
-The momenta are initialized with zero transverse components and a Gaussian distribution along the beamline axis; It has a mean of $24$\,MeV/c and a FWHM spread of $3\,\%$\,\cite{2023-pie1-gerchow}, in accordance with our optimization (illustrated in Figure~\ref{fig:Normalized_photon}).
+The magnitudes of initial momenta follow a Gaussian distribution with a mean of $24$\,MeV/c and a FWHM spread of $3\,\%$\,\cite{2023-pie1-gerchow}, in accordance with our optimization (illustrated in Figure~\ref{fig:Normalized_photon}).
+The directions are initialized as parallel to the beamline axis, with zero transverse components, since the upstream veto detector effectively collimates the beam and the angular spread inside the target chamber is dominated by multiple scattering in the \SI{200}{\micro\metre} thick entrance scintillator.